klutzyT/downr1n/README.md

 # How to Jailbreak?
 - Jailbreak with dualra1n-loader: ./downr1n --jailbreak (YourVer = 14.3).
 Note: this does not actually jailbreak the device.
 When I say "jailbreak," I'm referring to the process of installing Sileo and bootstrapping the device.
 Dualra1n-loader only installs Sileo and bootstraps with the kernel patch.

-- Taurine: ./downr1n --jailbreak (YourVer = 14.3) --taurine.
+- Jailbreak with Taurine: ./downr1n --jailbreak (YourVer = 14.3) --taurine.
 Note: this is not recommended.

 # This project was created with love by Edwin :)